Differentially-Private Data Synthetisation for Efficient Re-Identification Risk Control: Discussion

-The results show that the probability of practical equivalence with the oracle is less than or equal to 40\% for all transformation techniques.
-Note that our oracle corresponds to the best possible out-of-sample solution, and it is difficult to approximate the remaining solutions to the oracle.
-The occurrence of the highest probability of drawing observed with RUS can be attributed to data reduction, which potentially improves linkability by reducing the number of records to be compared.
-On the other hand, RUS preserves raw data, which is critical for other attacks, such as re-identification or attribute inference.
-Nevertheless, $\epsilon$-PrivateSMOTE presents a 30\% probability of achieving practical equivalence results.
-Among $\epsilon$-PrivateSMOTE's competitors, namely TVAE and CTGAN, which previously demonstrated approximate results in terms of both privacy and utility, we observe that this set of solutions is not able to provide a probability of practical equivalence to the oracle.
+Results show that the probability of practical equivalence with the oracle is 60\% for both PPT and $\epsilon$-PrivateSMOTE.
+Even though privacy is prioritised, these strategies demonstrate the ability to ensure favourable predictive performance results.
+However, in contrast to the results observed with $\epsilon$-PrivateSMOTE, the higher linkability risk previously identified with the use of PPT is noteworthy.
+The remaining transformation techniques present a probability of practical equivalence to the oracle lower than 15\%.

+Additionally, we provide in Figure~\ref{fig:util} the comparison of all transformation techniques in terms of general data utility for the privacy optimisation path.
+We transformed the ranges of PPT data variants by selecting the lowest bound to maintain the same data type as the original data.

+While PPT present high results for Statistic Similarity (Mean) and Correlation, it holds the worst result for Boundary Adherence, which may also explain the highest linkability risk.
+Concerning deep learning- and differentially private-based solutions, the Boundary Adherence is high but the remaining measures present a higher variability, which is reflected in the predictive performance results (Figure~\ref{fig:performancerisktogether}). $\epsilon$-PrivateSMOTE also shows some variability for Statistic Similarity (Mean) and Correlation, probably due to the oversampling of the highest-risk cases.
+In summary, SMOTE, BorderlineSMOTE and $\epsilon$-PrivateSMOTE present a median very close to the maximum for all data utility measures.
+However, only $\epsilon$-PrivateSMOTE provides a good trade-off between linkability and predictive performance.

 Although $\epsilon$-PrivateSMOTE can provide competitive results, the biggest advantage is its simplicity (\textbf{RQ3}).
-We compare deep learning-based solutions with $\epsilon$-PrivateSMOTE concerning the generation of data variants. $\epsilon$-PrivateSMOTE can generate a wide range of data variants much faster while consuming much less energy than deep learning models, as shown in Table~\ref{tab:costs}.
-We do not present the computational cost results for the PPTs as the parameters were handset.
-Similarly, sampling methods are omitted due to their linkability risk, and differentially private-based solutions are excluded because they compromise data utility at disparate levels\footnote{We tested the computational resources for differentially private-based solutions, which took only a few minutes to produce the privacy-preserved data variants and would be pretty efficient.}, making them non-competitive.
+We compare deep learning- and differentially private-based solutions with $\epsilon$-PrivateSMOTE in terms of data variant generation.
+As shown in Table~\ref{tab:costs}, $\epsilon$-PrivateSMOTE can generate a large number of data variants much faster while consuming much fewer resources than the compared solutions.
+We do not present the computational cost results for the PPT as the parameters were handset.
+Sampling methods are omitted due to their linkability risk, making them non-competitive.